-- Selected Dependencies will show a table of manually set dependencies (section Select object in any object's settings).
+- Selected Dependencies shows a table of manually set dependencies (section Select object in any object's settings).

-- Master Dependencies will show a table of master dependencies.
+- Master Dependencies shows a table of master dependencies.

-- Dependencies Graph will show a visualization of dependencies.
+- Dependencies Graph shows a visualization of device, group and sensor dependencies.
 See below.

 - Above the graph header bar, you can switch the dependencies view to tables of the currently selected object with the buttons Select Dependencies Table and Master Dependencies Table .
 The button Group View will show the Overview tab of the currently selected object.

 - Mark the radio button in the header bar to Show Master Dependencies .
 By default, Hide Master Dependencies is selected and only parent , selected , and broken dependencies are shown.